-Annual Incentive Bonus
+Fiscal 2024 Annual Incentive Bonus

 In addition to base salaries, the NEOs may receive discretionary annual bonuses, guaranteed and/or retention bonuses in the discretion of the Compensation Committee.
+For Fiscal 2024, there were no annual incentive bonuses awarded to the NEOs.